theupdateframework/taps/tap8.md

 the root file or locally cached.
 If the timestamp key is renewed by the root, all timestamp.rotate files can be safely removed from the repository.

-Initial root key provisioning.
-The root keys are no longer part of the root files, but initially provided via other means (e.g. manually, via an URL, or within the repository as root0).
-This keeps the root files more concise.
-When root keys are rotated, a root.rotate.ID is generated, containing the new root keys, and signed with (a threshold of) the old root keys.
-A client downloads the root file, and the chain of rotations, starting from its trusted root keys.

 ## Interoperability with TAP 3 (multi-role delegations)